 How eSIM cards work

 An eSIM card is a data plan that you can purchase and set up directly on your phone without having to remove your current SIM card.
-You can set it up via QR codes before your trip and it is only activated when connected to the local network.
+It’s basically a virtual SIM card and you can set it up via QR codes before your trip.
+It is usually only activated when you’re in the new country and connected to the local network.
 I used eSIM on my trip to Spain and really like how easy it is to use.

 Pros of using ESIM cards

 - Convenient – not having to swap out or risk losing your original SIM card.
-You also save time from not having to hunt down a telco store to buy a local SIM card and have internet from the moment you enter the country so useful if you need to access documents in the airport
+You also save time from not having to hunt down a telco store to buy a local SIM card and can have internet from the moment you enter the country so useful if you need to access documents at immigration

 - All in one device – no separate devices needed, just your phone!